Hunts Creek Bridge Project FAQ's

 Detour for vehicles less than 8-Tonne – Bettington Road and Stratham Ave

-North Rocks Road will be fully closed in both directions from the intersection of Church Street/Windsor Road to the Woolworths’ driveway at The Mills Shopping Centre during the weekend closures in February to August 2025.
+When North Rocks Road is closed in both directions from the intersection of Church Street/Windsor Road to the Woolworths’ driveway at The Mills shopping centre, detours will be in place.

-The northbound lane of North Rocks Road (from the intersection of Church Street/Windsor Road to the Woolworths’ driveway at The Mills Shopping Centre) will be close for one-month from late-2025 to facilitate construction of the western side of Hunts Creek Bridge.
+The northbound lane of North Rocks Road (from the intersection of Church Street/Windsor Road to the Woolworths’ driveway at The Mills shopping centre) will be closed until Saturday 20 December 2025 to facilitate construction of the western side of Hunts Creek Bridge.

-Please download the PDF(PDF, 136KB) of the program for more information.
+Please download the PDF(PDF, 122KB) of the program for more information.

 To assist with traffic management, Bettington Road and Stratham Avenue can be used by vehicles up to 8-tonnes during the construction period.